1. THE CATALOGUE

-11. BIDDER REGISTRATION AND MONEY LAUNDERING
+11. BIDDER REGISTRATION AND ANTI MONEY LAUNDERING (AML)

 We are required to comply with the Money Laundering Regulations.
 Prospective purchasers are required to register prior to the auction to obtain a bidding number.
-Purchasers will be required to provide two forms of identification.
+Purchasers will be required to provide two forms of identification and their National Insurance number.
 Purchasers must allow Durrants to photocopy the documentation for storage and file for up to 5 years.
 The two documents can comprise either a current signed passport, current UK photo card, driving licence or full UK driving licence old version, and a utility bill issued within the last 3 months (not mobile ‘phone), Local Authority tax bill valid for the current year or bank, building society, credit union statement (containing the current address).
 If you are acting on behalf of another party see our terms and conditions for proxy and telephone bidding contained within the catalogue.

 Prospective Purchasers should note that there may be amendments or additions to the sales particulars, conditions and extra conditions and Special Conditions of Sale.
 Any addendum relating to these amendments will be available at the Auction and will be attached to the sale contract and form part of the contract of sale.
 The addendum may have to be signed on behalf of the Purchaser.
 Purchasers will be deemed to have read and considered the particulars, conditions, extra conditions and addendums and have full knowledge of these and all documents and other matters referred to.